 Mental illnesses are common affecting millions of people each year.
-Over 1,200,000 adults in Virginia have a mental health condition.2 One (1) American dies by suicide every 12 minutes.
-In Virginia, the 2019 rate of suicide for the general public was 13.6 deaths per 100,000.3
+Over 1,200,000 adults in Virginia have a mental health condition.
+One (1) American dies by suicide every 11 minutes.
+In Virginia, the 2021 rate of suicide for the general public was 13.2 deaths per 100,000.

-According to the National Institute on Mental Health at the National Institutes of Health substance use disorders are a mental disorder that affects a person's brain and behavior, leading to a person's inability to control their use of substances such as legal or illegal drugs, alcohol, or medications.
+According to the National Institute on Mental Health at the National Institutes of Health, substance use disorders are a mental disorder that affects a person's brain and behavior, leading to a person's inability to control their use of substances such as legal or illegal drugs, alcohol, or medications.
 But being a brain disease does not exclude substance use disorder from being a mental health condition, as well.
 These terms are synonymous, describing the way excessive drug use can affect and change the brain, and affect both thinking and behavior.
-Nearly a quarter million adults in Virginia live with co-occurring mental health and substance use disorders.4 About 70 - 80% of participants in a

-2 NAMI Virginia, available at https://namivirginia.org/data-on-mental-health/
+&lt;sup>2 NAMI Virginia, available at https://namivirginia.org/data-on-mental-health/